apigee/pivotal-cf-apigee/apigee-cf-service-broker/README.md

  The broker will create the (reverse) proxy on Apigee Edge for the app's route.
 This requires authenticating with Edge; ideally this is done with an authorization token, generated with scripts in the [Apigee SSO CLI bundle](http://docs.apigee.com/api-services/content/using-oauth2-security-apigee-edge-management-api#installingacurlandgettokenutilities).
 Plain username and password may also be used if necessary.

 With Cloud Foundry, a *service broker* provides a catalog of services, and performs tasks to tie those services with applications and their routes.
-This broker only supports route services, to use Apigee as a reverse proxy for applications, and follows the standard route service flow:
+This broker only supports route services, to use Apigee as a reverse proxy for applications, and follows the standard route service flow.

 Some steps are slightly different when [using Microgateway](#microgateway)